-3. The ProviderOne payment system will prevent payment beyond the maximum.
-To mitigate fraud, the department will conduct a risk assessment, monitor claims, and conduct contract monitoring as appropriate.
+- 3. The ProviderOne payment system will prevent payment beyond the maximum.
+To mitigate fraud, the department will conduct a risk assessment, monitor claims, and conduct contract monitoring as appropriate. - 4.
+Most medical insurance plans will pay for durable medical equipment and other medical supplies based on medical necessity criteria.
+WA Cares will flag this service with a recommendation that beneficiaries explore the use of medical insurance before pursuing authorizing this service through WA Cares to ensure all beneficiaries make an informed decision about using their WA Cares Fund to purchase medical equipment and supplies.